chef/knife-openstack/README.md

     knife[:openstack_password] = "#{ENV['OS_PASSWORD']}"
     knife[:openstack_auth_url] = "#{ENV['OS_AUTH_URL']}"

-You also have the option of passing your OpenStack API Key/Secret into the individual knife subcommands using the `-A` (or `--openstack-access-key-id`) `-K` (or `--openstack-secret-access-key`) command options
+You also have the option of passing your OpenStack API Username/Password into the individual knife subcommands using the `-A` (or `--openstack-username`) `-K` (or `--openstack-password`) command options

-    # provision a new m1.small Ubuntu 10.04 webserver
+    # provision a new image named kb01
-    knife openstack server create 'role[webserver]' -I ami-7000f019 -f m1.small -A 'Your OpenStack Access Key ID' -K 'Your OpenStack Secret Access Key' --openstack-api-endpoint 'https://cloud.mycompany.com/v1.0'
+    knife openstack server create -A 'MyUsername' -K 'MyPassword' --openstack-api-endpoint 'http://cloud.mycompany.com:5000/v2.0/tokens' --node-name kb01 -f 1 -I 13 -S trystack -i ~/.ssh/trystack.pem -r 'role[webserver]'

 Additionally the following options may be set in your `knife.rb`: